FIN - Finance

 Restriction(s): Enrollment is limited to Undergraduate level students.

-Focus on modern portfolio analysis; how characteristics of a portfolio differ significantly from those of the securities from which they are formed; investigation of the Capital Asset Pricing Model (CAPM) and Arbitrage Pricing Theory (APT).
-Tools to manage investment risks, detect mispriced securities, and measure performance of investment managers.
-Offered for undergraduate credit only.
+Focus on modern investment analysis; fundamentals of asset classes including stocks, bond, derivatives, as well as index and mutual funds; risk and return analysis and how characteristics of a portfolio differ significantly from those of the securities from which they are formed; investigation of the Capital Asset Pricing Model (CAPM) and other risk-return models, including Arbitrage Pricing Theory (APT).
+Tools to manage investment risk and detect mispriced securities.
 Offered Fall, Winter.

 Prerequisites: FIN 5000 with a minimum grade of C (may be taken concurrently), BA 3400 with a minimum grade of C, and FIN 3290 with a minimum grade of C